-Limitations of Construction: The Contractor shall coordinate the items of work in order to keep hazards and traffic inconveniences to a minimum, as specified below.
+The Contractor shall coordinate the items of work in order to keep hazards and traffic inconveniences to a minimum, as specified below.

 - 1. The Contractor shall contact the District Six Bureau of Operations, (217) 785-5306, at least 72 hours in advance of beginning work and three (3) weeks prior to implementing any traffic control. - 2.
-Changeable Message Signs will be placed two weeks in advance of any lane closure. - Where construction operations require the construction of a temporary ramp, a "BUMP" sign(s) (W8-1(O)48) shall be used.
-The Contractor shall place the signs adjacent to the temporary ramp or as directed by the Engineer.
-The signs shall remain in place until the temporary ramp is eliminated.
+The Contractor shall erect two (2) changeable message signs 7 days in advance of implementing Traffic Control and Protection, Standards 701316 and 701321.
+The exact location of changeable message signs shall be confirmed by the Engineer.
+The changeable message signs shall remain in place until the proposed width restriction is removed for both SN 086-0046 and 086-0006. - 3.
+In advance of each lane closure, the Contractor shall provide two (2) "BE PREPARED TO STOP" (W3-4(O)48) signs.
+These signs shall be tripod mounted and placed at locations as designated by the Engineer to provide adequate warning in advance of traffic backups.
+The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 4.
+Where construction operations result in a temporary drop-off between two traffic lanes and is open to traffic, "UNEVEN LANES" (W8-11(O)48) signs shall be used.
+The Contractor shall place the signs at the beginning of the drop-off area, just beyond freeway interchanges or major intersections on non-freeways, and at such other locations within the drop-off area as directed by the Engineer to ensure a nominal spacing of 2 miles.
+The signs shall remain in place until the drop-off is eliminated.
 The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items.